 1) Database size

 The first measure of a good media database is the number of contacts you can get access to using the database.
 We’re not saying more is better because that’s not true in all cases.
 However, having more contacts in your database means you’re more likely to find someone whose interests align with your brand.
-This is especially the case when you operate in a niche industry which isn’t widely covered by the media.
+This is especially the case when you operate in a niche industry that isn’t widely covered by the media.

 If your brand has global operations, then you should also evaluate the number of international media contacts in your database.
 To determine how useful these contacts will be, you can narrow your search down to contacts by region.